discord-jda/JDA/README.md

 # JDA (Java Discord API)

-JDA strives to provide a clean and full wrapping of the Discord REST api and its Websocket-Events for Java.
+JDA strives to provide a clean and full wrapping of the Discord REST API and its WebSocket-Events for Java.
-This library is a helpful tool that provides the functionality to create a discord bot in java.
+This library is a helpful tool that provides the functionality to create a Discord bot in Java.

 ## Summary

-Due to official statements made by the Discord developers we will no longer support unofficial features.
-These features are undocumented API endpoints or protocols that are not available to bot-accounts.

-_Please see the [Discord docs](https://discord.com/developers/docs/reference) for more information about bot accounts._

 1. [Introduction](#creating-the-jda-object)
 2. [Sharding](#sharding-a-bot)